ansys/scade-design-rules/doc/source/rules/traceability/eq_in_eq_set_or_net.rst

-.. index:: single: Equation in Equation Set or Diagram
+.. index:: single: Equation in equation set or diagram

 Equation in equation set or diagram
 ===================================